meganyyu/Prolific/README.md

 - [x] User can view projects they are following in their Favorites page
 - [x] Create MVP version of round winner selection algorithm: have a class that locally and directly calculates some basic ranking (based on simple factors like votes, views, etc.) to determine winning snippet
     - [x] Just outline the algorithm for now, and then build on it with tier 1 gamification stretch stories
-- [ ] Create logic for finalizing a snippet: (MVP version) For each starter project, there is a default number of rounds before the story is marked as complete.

 *Sprint 4*
 - [x] Improve UI!
 Check that required UI elements are there